hamidds/GBFA/README.md

 - Transparent reporting of limitations and potential biases
 - Contribution to more inclusive NLP research for underrepresented languages

-## 🤝 Contributing

-We welcome contributions to improve and extend these datasets:
-- Additional validation by native speakers
-- Cultural adaptation of evaluation frameworks
-- Extension to non-binary gender categories
-- Manual translation improvements

-## 📄 License

-[Add appropriate license information]

 ---
 If you have any questions, do not hesitate to contact hamidreza.saffari@mail.polimi.it